 Note: Promo footage for The Endless River feature David in Astoria playing a daphne blue late 80s Eric Clapton signature Stratocaster.
 Official sources indicates that this is false and that the footage dates from a session with Louise Goffin in 1990.

 – 4×10″ Eminence Blue Alnico speakers and 2x6L6, 3x12AX7 and 5AR4 (Rectifier) tubes.

 – 2×12″ Fane Crescendo speakers and 2xEL34 and 4x12AX7 tubes.
 Modified to allow a normal and brilliant input combination.

 – with a 6″ 35w speaker.

-Guitar and amp setups
+Guitar and amp setup

 David used Guild and Herco tear drop heavy gauge picks.
 All electric guitars were strung with GHS Boomers (custom set 0.10-0.48) and acoustics with Ernie Ball Earthwound Lights.
-Combo amps and speaker cabinets were mic’ed with either a Shure SM57 or Neumann U87 placed 8″ inches to a foot away from the cabinet slightly off center cone.
-David might also have used additional amps to the ones listed above including the Hiwatt and WEM rig.

 Acknowledgements and credits

-Division Bell (album 1994), PULSE (album 1995), PULSE (concert film 1995), Guitar Shop Magazine (1996), Guitarist Magazine (1995), Guitar World Magazine (1994), Guitarist Magazine 2003), emginc.com.
-Thanks to Rafal Zychal, John Roscoe and Richard Mahon for help with research.
+Division Bell (album 1994), The Endless River (album 2014), PULSE (album 1995), PULSE (concert film 1995), The Endless River official EPK (2014), Guitar Shop Magazine (1996), Guitarist Magazine (1995), Guitar World Magazine (1994), Guitarist Magazine 2003), Guitarist Magazine (February 2014), emginc.com.
+Thanks to Rafal Zychal, John Roscoe, Richard Mahon and Kit Rae for help with research.
 See feature for other references.